How to Write a Manager Position Cover Letter That Wins Interviews

 Don't reiterate your resume

-The biggest mistake managers make on cover letters is repeating resume content.
-A cover letter that adds anything new to recruiters are pointless.
+The biggest mistake managers make is repeating resume content.
+A letter that adds anything new to recruiters are pointless.
 If you have decided to write the letter, think about projects, achievements, or experiences that make you especially well-suited for the position, and focus on these.

 For example, if they are looking for someone with great training and leadership skills, tell them about the training program you implemented and how you created a positive work environment, which led to turnover reduction.
 Such a story will surely grasp the attention of the hiring manager!